rise-cli/rise-aws-foundation/docs/cloudformation.md

 ## Introduction

 CloudFormation is the way we deploy things into an AWS account.
-Every other resource within aws foundations has methods that will create JSON objects representing AWS resources.
+Every other resource within `rise-aws-foundations` has methods that will create JSON objects representing AWS resources.
 With this information, we can deploy a Cloudformation stack.

 ## cloudformation.deployStack